 Bartlett, Tennessee is 10 miles E of Memphis, Tennessee.
 It is in Shelby County.
 The city is part of the Memphis metro area.
-The population of Bartlett is 40,543.

 The city of Bartlett is in Shelby County.
 The area from which Bartlett grew was first known as Union Depot and Green Bottom.
 Originally, the area was primarily a farming community.
 The city was officially incorporated in 1866.
 In the same year, the name of the city was changed to Bartlett.
 It was named in honor Major Gabriel M. Bartlett.

 Bartlett and nearby Attractions

 - Memphis Zoo